tbocek/tomtp/Readme.md

 1. Take the first 24 bytes (16bytes MAC + 8 bytes payload, hence we need a min. of 8 bytes payload) of the first encryption result as a random nonce
 1. Use XChaCha20-Poly1305 to encrypt just the sequence number
-1. Take only the first 6 bytes (48 bits) of this encrypted sequence number
+1. Take only the first 6 bytes (48 bits) of this encrypted sequence number (we drop the MAC)
-1. Combine the encrypted sequence number with the first layer ciphertext.

 The final message structure is: